 - If you have an emergency purchase or were in travel status, submit your confirming paperwork by the next possible business day explaining the circumstances

-- When watching for the PO number in OMNI, make sure that the PO is in “Dispatched” status before providing the PO number to the supplier.
-Dispatched status means that the purchase order has passed budget checking.
-If not in dispatched status the PO could be in budget error
+- When watching for the PO number, make sure that the PODistribution workflow step in SpearMart is complete before providing the PO number to the supplier.

 Certain scientific equipment can be imported into the US duty-free if the following criteria are met: